 The people who call Elizabethtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elizabethtown residents report their race to be White, followed by Asian.
 Important ancestries of people in Elizabethtown include Irish, English, Italian, and Polish.

 The most common language spoken in Elizabethtown is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.